 Are you noticing a theme to these improvements?

 They’re all inexpensive, relatively easy to do, and can dramatically enhance your home’s visual appearance.
 Upgrading your light fixtures is no different.
-This is something that many sellers (and agents) overlook.
+This is something that many sellers overlook, so doing this can help you stand out from the competition.

 You’ve probably lived in your home for years and might not really care about this, but homebuyers do.